-\mathbf{Y} our projector's EasyManagement software lets you monitor and control your projector(s) from a remote computer.
+Your projector's EasyManagement software lets you monitor and control your projector(s) from a remote computer.
 (The topics covered in this chapter are intended for use by network administrators.)

-- Use EMP Monitor to see your projectors' status, switch image sources, and control basic settings. - Use EMP NetworkManager to receive e-mail notifications alerting you to possible problems.
+- Use EMP Monitor to see your projectors' status, switch image sources, and control basic settings. - Use EMP NetworkManager to receive e-mail notifications alerting you to possible problems. - Use EMP Multi Screen Adjustment to make your image appear consistent when you are combining multiple projectors to display a single, large image.

-To use the EasyManagement software, first install it as described on page 74.
-Then connect and configure each projector you want to monitor, so it can be recognized on your network (see page 76).
+To use the EasyManagement software, first install it as described on page 82.
+Then connect and configure each projector you want to monitor, so it can be recognized on your network (see page 84).